Section 4 Intro to the Memory and Aging Center

 • Neuroethics in Novel Neurotechnologies (Neurotech)

 This study does not recruit directly from the MAC parent projects, as it’s focused on ethical implications of implanted neurotechnology in patients with epilepsy, mood and movement disorders.
-This project is co-led by Professor Dan Dohan of the UCSF Institute for Health Policy Studies.
+This project is co-led by Professor Dan Dohan of the UCSF Institute for Health Policy Studies and UCSF Medical Cultures Lab.

 • Standard Operating Procedures on the R: drive: R:\groups\chiong\Neurotech\.